-The Santo Domingo Centre of Excellence for Latin American Research and its affiliates hope to challenge the ways in which Latin America is commonly represented and studied in museums.
+The Santo Domingo Centre of Excellence for Latin American Research at the British Museum and its affiliates hope to challenge the ways in which Latin America is commonly represented and studied in museums.

 This map provides access to the projects from across Latin America and the Caribbean that are affiliated to the Centre.
 These projects are contemporary art and heritage research initiatives that show the current innovative perspectives in the study of the culture and history in the region.